 on GitHub.

-package in R
+splines package in R

 means this code no longer runs in current versions

-.
-Those interested in fitting an FGAM should
+of R. Those interested in fitting an FGAM should

-see the pfr
+see the pfr function in the

-package refund
+package refund.

 Below is a sampling of blog posts I wrote in a previous role.
 They aim to describe aspects of R, choice modelling, and using the software Q and Displayr for a general audience of non-programmers and data scientists.